maptiler/manual/hosting.rst

 Once uploaded, the produced maps can be opened in any viewer supporting OGC WMTS standard.

-For hosting of MBTiles, you can use an open-souce TileServer_, that can be used with any standard hosting that supports PHP.
+For hosting of MBTiles, you can use an open-source TileServer_, that can be used with any standard hosting that supports PHP.
 Upload the created maps and get dozens of popular web viewers with interactivity, including Google Maps API, Leaflet, OpenLayers, WebGL Earth and MapBox JS.
 There is a `standalone how-to`_ describing the whole process of hosting with TileServer.

 .. _TileServer: https://github.com/klokantech/tileserver-php/
 .. _standalone how-to: http://www.maptiler.com/how-to/tileserver-php/